DataDog/documentation/content/tracing/advanced_usage/_index.md

 {{% /tab %}}
 {{% tab ".NET" %}}

-If you aren’t using libraries supported by automatic instrumentation (see [Library compatibility][dotnet compatibility]), you may want to manually instrument your code.
+If you aren’t using libraries supported by automatic instrumentation (see [Library compatibility][dotnet compatibility]), you should manually instrument your code.

 The following example initializes a Datadog Tracer and creates a span called `web.request`: